-The SENCO monitors the movement of the children within the SEN system in school and provides staff and governors with regular summaries of the impact of the policy on the practice of the school.
-They are involved in supporting teachers and in drawing up Individual Education Plans for children.
+The SENCO monitors the movement of the children within the SEN system in school and provides Staff and Governors with regular summaries of the impact of the policy on the practice of the school.
+They are involved in supporting Teachers and in drawing up Individual Education Plans for children.
 The SENCO and the Headteacher hold regular meetings to review the work of the school in this area.
-In addition, the SENCO and named governor (Mrs Katie MacDonald-Boyle) with responsibility for special needs also hold regular meetings.
+In addition, the SENCO and named Governor (Mr Lawrence DeSouza) with responsibility for special needs also hold regular meetings.